 It's generally recommended to update your valuation every 2–3 years for ongoing strategic planning.
 However, you should obtain a new valuation whenever significant changes occur: a material shift in revenue or profitability, the loss or gain of a major customer, changes in ownership structure, a new product launch or market expansion, significant capital expenditure, industry disruption, or before any transaction involving the business.
 For ESOPs, annual valuations are legally required.
 Stale valuations can lead to poor decision-making and may not be accepted by regulators or counterparties.

 It depends on the report type and scope.
-A full, detailed valuation report prepared under USPAP or AICPA standards can generally serve multiple purposes — tax compliance, estate planning, transaction support, and strategic planning — provided the standard of value and valuation date are consistent with each use.
-However, a calculation engagement or restricted report may be limited to a specific purpose stated in the engagement letter.
-Always discuss your intended uses with your appraiser during the initial consultation so the engagement can be scoped appropriately.
+A full Valuation Engagement under APES 225 and the International Valuation Standards (IVS) can generally serve multiple purposes — tax compliance (CGT, Div 83A, ATO market valuation), succession or estate planning, transaction support, and strategic planning — provided the standard of value (market value vs. fair value under AASB 13) and the valuation date are consistent with each use.
+However, a Calculation Engagement or a Limited Scope Valuation Engagement may be restricted to the specific purpose stated in the engagement letter under APES GN 20.
+Always discuss your intended uses with your certified valuer during the initial consultation so the engagement can be scoped appropriately.

-If you believe the valuation contains factual errors or has not properly considered material information, discuss your concerns with the appraiser — reputable firms will review the report at no additional charge and correct any errors.
-However, an independent appraiser cannot adjust the conclusion simply because you want a higher or lower number.
-If the valuation is for litigation or a dispute, you may engage a second appraiser for a rebuttal opinion.
+If you believe the valuation contains factual errors or has not properly considered material information, discuss your concerns with the certified valuer — reputable firms will review the report at no additional charge and correct any errors.
+However, an independent certified valuer cannot adjust the conclusion simply because you want a higher or lower number.
+If the valuation is for litigation or a dispute, you may engage a second certified valuer for a rebuttal opinion.
 Remember that the goal of a valuation is an accurate, defensible conclusion — not a particular number.

 13